SPIRE-GMU/binius-spire/README.md

 This is the repository for Binius project, we will share our progress here.

-### /ref
+### reference code

-This folder includes reference python code of Binius.
+Folder /ref includes reference python code of Binius. source: https://github.com/ethereum/research/tree/master/binius

 Having profilied the whole Binius scheme, we find the botlenecks lies in function extend().
 To be more specific, that is additive-ntt (inver_addi_ntt) which is most time consuming component.
 By profiling the code on i9-14900K CPU core, it takes 98.173 second to execute extend() function.